carloskiki/rpi-devenv/README.md

 - In the actual hardware, the memory is not capped at 0x20000000, does not look mirrored either so I don't know what is going on there.

+## Mini UART Interesting Registers
+IER:
+- Receive interrupt: assert when at least 1 byte in FIFO.
+- TRANSMIT interrupt: assert when transmit FIFO is empty.

+LCR:
+- Break: Assert break on TX line.

+MCR:
+- RTS (only when not auto-flow): Assert RTS line.

+MSR:
+- CTS (only when not auto-flow): Assert CTS line.

+LSR:
+- Receiver Overrun: If we lost some bytes when receiving.

+CNTL:
+- Various RTS/CTS settings.
+- Auto-flow control.

 ## The Bootloader